Chronic obstructive pulmonary disease: Pathophysiology

 Narrowing of the airways occurs due to inflammation and subsequent scarring within them.
 This contributes to the inability to breathe out fully.
-The greatest reduction in air flow occurs when breathing out, as the pressure in the chest is compressing the airways at this time.
-This can result in more air from the previous breath remaining within the lungs when the next breath is started, resulting in an increase in the total volume of air in the lungs at any given time, a process called air trapping which is closely followed by hyperinflation.
+The greatest reduction in airflow occurs during breathing out, as the pressure in the chest compresses the airways at this time.
+This can result in more air from the previous breath remaining within the lungs when the next breath is started, resulting in an increase in the total volume of air in the lungs at any given time, a process called air trapping, which is closely followed by hyperinflation.
 Hyperinflation from exercise is linked to shortness of breath in COPD, as breathing in is less comfortable when the lungs are already partly filled.
 Hyperinflation may also worsen during an exacerbation.
-There may also be a degree of airway hyperresponsiveness to irritants similar to those found in asthma.
+There may also be airway hyperresponsiveness to irritants similar to those found in asthma.

-Low oxygen levels and eventually, high carbon dioxide levels in the blood, can occur from poor gas exchange due to decreased ventilation from airway obstruction, hyperinflation and a reduced desire to breathe.
-During exacerbations, airway inflammation is also increased, resulting in increased hyperinflation, reduced expiratory airflow and worsening of gas transfer.
+Low oxygen levels and eventually, high carbon dioxide levels in the blood, can occur from poor gas exchange due to decreased ventilation from airway obstruction, hyperinflation, and a reduced desire to breathe.
+During exacerbations, airway inflammation is also increased, resulting in increased hyperinflation, reduced expiratory airflow, and worsening of gas transfer.
 This can lead to low blood oxygen levels, which, if present for a prolonged period, can result in narrowing of the arteries in the lungs, while emphysema leads to the breakdown of capillaries in the lungs.
 Both of these conditions may result in pulmonary heart disease also classically known as cor pulmonale.

 Diagnosis

 A person blowing into a spirometer.
 Smaller handheld devices are available for office use.

-The diagnosis of COPD should be considered in anyone over the age of 35 to 40 who has shortness of breath, a chronic cough, sputum production, or frequent winter colds and a history of exposure to risk factors for the disease.
+The diagnosis of COPD should be considered in anyone over the age of 35 to 40 with shortness of breath, a chronic cough, coughing up of mucus, or frequent winter colds, and a history of exposure to risk factors for the disease.
 Spirometry is then used to confirm the diagnosis.

+GOLD initially classified COPD in terms of a 4-level staging system based on the severity of functional impairment.
+The 2023 GOLD report introduced a new definition of COPD, a new taxonomic classification of COPD based on contributory causes or etiotypes, and revised recommendations for diagnosis and assessment.